keystonejs/keystone/.changeset/wet-nails-move.md

 '@keystonejs/adapter-prisma': patch
 ---

-Fixed crash if the prisma client directory existed but the prisma schema didn't.
+Fixed crash if the prisma client directory exists but the prisma schema doesn't.